ASharpPen/Valheim.DropThat/README.md

 	- Drop stacks instead of individual items.
 Want to have a stack of coins, that isn't a massive lag tower of individual coins?
 	- Limit max amount to avoid those pesky world-crashing level 10 trolls.

+# V2.0.0

+## Breaking changes:

+The new support for additional drop tables resulted in some issues with regards to naming.
+The newly supported tables have a completely different structure and way of behaving.
+Due to this, Drop That need to use different config formats for each type of drop table.
+Therefore, while it may be somewhat confusing to the user, configs will now be named according to the internal type they provide configuration options for.

+File name and pattern changes:
+- `drop_that.tables.cfg` => `drop_that.character_drop.cfg`
+- `drop_that.supplemental.*` => `drop_that.character_drop.*.cfg`

+From the beginning, Drop That had a bit of a confusing naming schemes for its settings.
+Some of the names were simply the original setting names, while in other cases a more clear or standardized name was assigned.

+This will be the first time existing settings changes name, and hopefully it can be avoided again in the future.
+In general, Drop That will (or at least, should) continue only changing existing setting names for major patches like this.

+Setting changes in `drop_that.character_drop.cfg`:
+- `ItemName` => `PrefabName`
+- `Enabled` => `EnableConfig`
+- `AmountMin` => `SetAmountMin`
+- `AmountMax` => `SetAmountMax`
+- `Chance` => `SetChanceToDrop`
+- `OnePerPlayer` => `SetDropOnePerPlayer`
+- `LevelMultiplier` => `SetScaleByLevel`

+Setting changes in `drop_that.cg`:
+- Moved old settings from `[DropTables]` To `[CharacterDrop]`.
+[DropTables] will now contain the settings for, well...
+DropTable configurations.
+- `[General] EnableDebug` moved to `[Debug] EnableDebugLogging`
+- `WriteDefaultDropTableToFile` => `WriteCharacterDropsToFile`

 # Manual Installation:

 1. Install the [BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)